 The Opposite of Monument: A Deep Dive

-Now, let’s dive into the actual heart of the question: What is the opposite of a monument?
+Now, let me get to the real heart of the matter and that is: What is the antonym of monument?
 Is there one clear antonym?
-Or does it depend on the context?
+Or does it change according to the situation?

 Different Ways to Think About the Opposite of Monument